 Error message Data file corrupted

 Error code x26

-Description Requested data is corrupted.
+Description The requested data is corrupted.

 - 1. Repeat the operation. - 2.
-If the error persists, restart the program by executing the command and then repeat the operation.
+If the error persists, restart Dr.Web for Linux by executing the command and then repeat the operation.

-Error message File already exists

-Error code x27
+Error message File already exists Error code x27

-Description On attempt to create a file, another file with the same name is detected.
+Description On attempt to create a file, another file with the same name has been detected. ------------- ---